lbreede/oilrig/README.md

-# blockchain-py
+# oilrig
+## A Blockchain written in Python

-A python blockchain for educational purposes.
+For educational and learning purposes.

-## Getting Started
+> _Computerworld_ called the marketing of such privatized blockchains without a proper security model "snake oil"
+> - Wikipedia